apache/apisix/doc/discovery/consul_kv.md

       - "http://127.0.0.1:8500"
 ```

-The `connect_type` has two optional values:
+The `keepalive` has two optional values:

-- `long`, default and recommend value, use the long pull way to query consul servers
+- `true`, default and recommend value, use the long pull way to query consul servers
-- `short`, not recommend, if you use it, and then you can set the `fetch_interval` for fetch interval
+- `false`, not recommend, it would use the short pull way to query consul servers, then you can set the `fetch_interval` for fetch interval

 ### Register Http API Services